Quickstart

 Define the conversion metric

 A metric wraps an event type and an aggregation function.
-For "did this user buy?" we use conversion over the purchase event.
+For "did this user buy?" we use count_users over the purchase event (the binary did-it-happen-at-least-once aggregation).

 shipeasy metrics create purchase_conversion \